dikodahan/cs-hud-shortcuts/README.md

 * `cd cs-hud-shortcuts`
 * `chmod +x setup.sh`
 * `sudo ./setup.sh`
-* once done you will need to reboot your device for the changes to take effect.
+* once done you will be prompt with a question to reboot your device for the changes to take effect.
-* `sudo reboot`
+* Press `y` if you'd like to reboot immediately or `n` if you'd like to do it later.

 ## Credits